Wednesday, May 26, 2021

 And that was because of her prayer of thanksgiving the day before.

-The next day Mary Priestman and Katherine Bradley travelled to Amsterdam and from there via Rotterdam back home.
+The next day Mary Priestman and Katharine Bradley travelled to Amsterdam and from there via Rotterdam back home.
 Whether Bradley, after this trip, ever spoke again at meetings of the Ladies National Association is unclear.
 But ethical subjects had the interest of both Michael Fields.
-They spoke out in favour of votes for women, supported a local anti-vivisection society, and Katherine Bradley had subscribed to John Ruskin's utopian Guild of St. George.
+They spoke out in favour of votes for women, supported a local anti-vivisection society, and Katharine Bradley had subscribed to John Ruskin's utopian Guild of St. George.
 Although public activism was set aside for literature; Bradley continued to attend lectures on socialism, and charity, and attended meetings of the Fellowship of the New Life, but 'appeared to have been more of a bystander than an involved member' (Diana Maltz, in Michael Field and Their World, ed. by Margaret D. Stetz and Cheryl A. Wilson, 2007, p.
 198).

 The prayer of thanks must have been an exceptional expression of faith for a poet who later adhered to pantheism (with a pagan temple in the garden) and still later converted to the Roman Catholic faith.